-Payroll, in terms of taxation, can mean many different things.
+Thought payroll tax was relatively straightforward?
+Think again.
+Payroll, in terms of taxation, can mean many different things, which makes it a key tax topic.

-We’re often asked questions which have various meanings, depending on the level of experience of the person asking.
-The following three aspects of payroll sound similar but are very different.
+We’re often asked questions which have multiple different meanings, depending on the level of experience of the person asking.
+The following three aspects of payroll sound similar but are all actually very different;

 - Payroll Tax,